ghcann/MCD-movie/README.md

 2. MCDMovie example images.
 ![Teaser image](./images/test1.jpg)

 The goal of MCDMovie is to generate visualisations of the Martian atmosphere.
-The above example shows...
-COVID-19 chest x-ray imagery is sparse, whilst the 'COVID-19 image data collection' is invaluable, it is a relatively small dataset.
 MCDMovie , through the MCD, offers the possibility generating a very large synthetic database of Martian atmospheric imagery, which could be linked to MSSS MRO MARCI weather imagery, http://www.msss.com/msss_images/subject/weather_reports.html.

-the data used to create the visualisations is from the Mars Climate Database (MCD) (Version 5.2).
+The data used to create the visualisations is from the Mars Climate Database (MCD) (Version 5.2).
 The Mars Climate Database is a database which contains the output of a Global Climate Model.
 The GCM was developed predominately by the LMD with contributions from the OU, Oxford, ESA and CNES and the Instituto de Astrofisica de Andalucia and is validated using observational data.

 # MCD Documentation